mgrebenets/mgrebenets.github.io/_posts/2015-01-29-bamboo-vs-jenkins.md

 _Branch Naming_

 I had to mention branch naming in a separate paragraph.
-For some reason yet unknown to me, when it comes to naming a branch developers get completely wild.
+For some reason, yet unknown to me, when it comes to naming a branch developers get completely wild.
 What I mean is that within the same team you can see branch names with and without prefix, using dashes or camel case, dashes _and_ camel case combined, underscores... just anything.
 Sometimes the same developer would be very inconsistent when naming their branches.
-The very same developers are very disciplined when it comes to coding, i.e. class, variable and method names, and following coding styleguide in general.
+The very same developers are very disciplined when it comes to coding, i.e. class, variable and method names, and following coding style guide in general.

 The upshot is that you have to have branch naming guidelines in your team, e.g. as a part of Git (other SCM) workflow.
 If the whole "issue" doesn't look like an issue to you, wait until you have to manage this branchy havoc in regards to CI.